Rebeca Peláez

 Secondary Frustration

 When new users start the challenge, there is no overarching cohesiveness.
-There is video, no matching icons, and long text blocks.
-This results in the user being overwhelmed and not starting the challenge.
+There is a video, no matching icons, and long text blocks.
+This leaves the user overwhelmed and unable to start the challenge.

 Competitor Benchmarking